Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 A Critical Turning Point: Recognition Without Blame

-While emotional distance can feel heavy, recognising it can be a turning point—if it’s approached without accusation.
+While emotional distance in marriage can feel heavy, recognising it can become a turning point if it is approached without accusation.

 If you frame it as: